Applied Materials (AMAT) Received its Third Buy in a Row

-After Merrill Lynch and Nomura gave Applied Materials (NASDAQ: AMAT) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
-Analyst Vijay Rakesh initiated coverage with a Buy rating on Applied Materials today and set a price target of $65.00.
-The company’s shares closed last Monday at $40.15, close to its 52-week low of $36.64.
+After Merrill Lynch and Nomura gave Applied Materials (NASDAQ: AMAT) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
+Analyst John Pitzer maintained a Buy rating on Applied Materials yesterday and set a price target of $85.00.
+The company’s shares closed last Monday at $43.61.

-According to TipRanks.com, Rakesh is a 5-star analyst with an average return of 11.7% and a 52.4% success rate.
-Rakesh covers the Consumer Goods sector, focusing on stocks such as Skyworks Solutions, Texas Instruments, and Cypress Semicon.
+According to TipRanks.com, Pitzer is a top 100 analyst with an average return of 18.4% and a 66.2% success rate.
+Pitzer covers the Consumer Goods sector, focusing on stocks such as Brooks Automation, Texas Instruments, and Maxim Integrated.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Applied Materials with a $72.58 average price target, which is an 87.6% upside from current levels.
-In a report issued on March 9, Merrill Lynch also maintained a Buy rating on the stock with a $72.00 price target.
+Currently, the analyst consensus on Applied Materials is a Strong Buy with an average price target of $68.68, implying a 55.2% upside from current levels.
+In a report issued on March 19, Mizuho Securities also initiated coverage with a Buy rating on the stock with a $65.00 price target.

 See today’s analyst top recommended stocks >>